 - When students have been granted advanced standing, prior learning assessment and recognition (PLAR) and/or course exemptions for the program applied for, and are required to take other courses as outlined above; they must obtain the approval for these courses from their academic area.

 - Co-operative education requirements, where applicable, are assessed on an individual basis by the appropriate co-op consultant and dean.

-Note: Students applying to graduate from more than one program within the same program group are eligible to receive the highest-level credential only.
+Note: Students applying to graduate from more than one program with shared vocational courses are eligible to receive the highest-level credential only.

 5.3 Graduation timelines

-Some students may not be able to complete their program requirements to graduate within the normal timelines.
+Some students may not be able to complete their course requirements in order to graduate within the program's normal progression, as charted in each program outline.
 For these students, the following timelines apply:

 |Full-time programs||Completion date from time of admission|

 |One-semester program, or part-time program of 6-8 courses||1 year|